ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 # Adding resource pools
 {: #pvdc-adding-deleting}

-You can scale an {{site.data.keyword.vmware-service-full}} *single-tenant* instance in different ways.
+You can scale an {{site.data.keyword.vmware-service_full}} *single-tenant* instance in different ways.
 Scaling is used to size the instance properly, based on VMware® by Broadcom workload requirements.
 By creating a resource pool, you can increase the size of the {{site.data.keyword.vcf-aas-full}} instance.

 A resource pool is a boundary of compute, storage, and network resources for hosting virtual data centers (VDCs) to run workloads.
 VDCs created against a resource pool are bound to use the infrastructure from that resource pool.